mpt1002/practica-dms-2020-2021/components/dms2021sensor/README.md

     - `200 sensorsname` if the name of every sensor was sent succesfuly
     - `404 No sensors` if the service has no sensors

+- `/sensors/types` [`GET`]
+  Gets all the posible types of monitorized sensors
+  -Returns:
+    - `200 sensortypes` if the possible types of sensors was sent succesfuly

 -`/sensors/values` [`GET`]
   Gets all the values monitorized by all sensors
   -Returns: